PejmanNik/paprize/packages/website/docs/plugin.md

 ## Table Plugin

 You can create an instance of the Table plugin with the desired options.
+These [TablePluginOptions](core/api#tablepluginoptions) control how the pagination engine lays out the table.

-These options control the table’s layout.
-For example, setting `cloneHeader` to `true` ensures the header is repeated on every page when the table spans multiple pages.
+By default, the Table plugin prevents adding a table header at the end of a page without any body rows.
+Other options must be explicitly enabled; for example, setting `cloneHeader` to `true` ensures that the header is repeated on every page when the table spans multiple pages.

 ```tsx
 import { TablePlugin } from '@paprize/core';